AncutaG/Stats-Maths-CS_corner/README.md

 # Stats-Maths-CS_corner
 This is  a repo where different details/explanations about concepts in Maths, Stats, CS are presented from different perspectives.
-The repo is nothing more thatn the way I've relearned things that I knew.
+The repo is nothing more thatn the way I've relearned things that I knew before more or less :) .